juanmanuel96/flask-mongodb/docs/collections.md

 ## Creating a model

 As explained in the previous section, the `MODELS` configuration searches for the models module inside the package path in the list.
-This configuration is a list of packages or locations where a `models.py` file or package exists.
+This configuration is a list of packages or locations where a `models.py` file or `models` package exists.

 ### The CollectionModel